 - Cyclists under the age of 8 MUST ride on the sidewalk, but everyone older MUST ride on the road, sticking to cycle lanes where available.

-- Cyclists must ride single file.
+- Cyclists must ride a single file.
 Riding side by side will get you fined unless you are in a group of 16+, but even then, no more than 2 rows!

 - Give clear hand signals when maneuvering.